ONLINE WORKER PROTECTION STANDARD COURSE

 - applications for any other outdoor use, not associated with buildings, not for an employer or government, and not involved with agricultural production.

 "Associated with a building" is any site that is within 10 feet of any building.
-Applications to this area requires an additional license or certification from the Bureau of Licensing and Enforcement, Pest Control Section.
+Applications to this area require an additional license or certification from the Bureau of Licensing and Enforcement, Pest Control Section.

 Florida has designated the following certification categories.
 Applicators with a Commercial or Public license may be certified in one or more of these categories.